kensanata/just-halberds/Halberts.md

 3. Pulled in: You've accepted help from people, gotten more and more entangled, and now you owe them more than just a favor.
 4. Caught: You were caught and pilloried.
 Everyone knows your face.
-   The rapscallion career is denied to you from now on.
+   The Rapscallion career is now denied to you.
 5. Imprisonment: The plan has been blown.
 You got caught.
-Roll on the Aging Chart.
+Roll on the aging table.
 Roll 3d6 ≤ an attribute of your choice to escape.
 If this fails, another four years pass.
 Roll again on the aging table and try again – until you succeed or die.
 6. Disappeared: There was a gang war and you disappeared.
 They say the street dogs have gotten fat this year.

-> Example: Alex rolls 8+1 because he already has a career as a magician
+> Example: Alex rolls 8+1 because he already has a career as a Mage
 > behind him.
-Adalric suffers no stroke of fate and is now
+Adalric suffers no twist of fate and is now
 > 25 years old.

 ## Talents